 Joyous: We foster an environment where songs, cheers, ruach and fun permeate every experience.
 We teach a Judaism that celebrates one another and our traditions.

-Jewish Community: We are an inclusive camper where people are accepted and uplifted for being themselves, supported for what feels good Jewishly for each individual.
+Jewish Community: We are an inclusive camp where people are accepted and uplifted for being themselves and supported for what feels good Jewishly for each individual.
 We build friendships that last a lifetime.

 Strengthen: We develop good qualities and enhance each other’s goodness.

 Jewish Identity: A pride in possessing Jewish values, knowingly experiencing Jewish traditions and being part of a community of Jews and Jewish traditions.